Wednesday, November 8

 Rick Barnes signed one of the nation’s top classes on Wednesday.
 Five players signed to play with the Horns next season.
 A sixth player, DJ Augustin, will sign on Thursday.
 He waited one day to sign on his birthday.
 Texas’ class is rated as the nation’s fifth best by Rivals.com and seventh best by Scout.com.

-Kevin Durant (6’9,200) a perimeter forward with NBA skills from Maryland.
+The class is led by Kevin Durant (6’9,200) a perimeter forward with NBA skills from Maryland.
 Durant is the rated as the second best high school prospect in the country.
 Before this year, Durant would have likely left for the NBA.
 Durant picked Texas over Connecticut and North Carolina.
 Barnes will land DJ Augustin tomorrow.
 Augustin (6’1”,170) follows in the footsteps of TJ Ford and Daniel Gibson as top point guards to sign for Barnes.
 Augustin is currently playing in the Houston area after evacuating Louisiana because of Hurricane Katrina.
 Augustin could be asked to contribute quickly if Gibson bolts to the pros.
 Also signing on Wednesday were Dexter Pittman (6’10”,320), Matt Hill (6’10”,220), Harrison Smith (6’3”,185), and Justin Mason (6’3”,175).
 Pittman and Hill will be bangers on the low blocks.
 Like Augustin, both will grab minutes next season with Buckman and likely Aldridge departing.
 Smith is a former high school teammate of Daniel Gibson and backcourt starter on their state championship team who uses his strength and athleticism to get to the rim.
 Mason is known as a gym rat who can play both guard positions.

 This is an extremely impressive class.
 Before Rick Barnes, Texas did not steal recruits from North Carolina and Connecticut.
 Now, we regularly land McDonald’s All Americans and compete for the best players in the country.
 High school players watched TJ Ford lead Texas to the Final Four.
 They watched Gibson and Aldridge star last year as freshman and they see our top 2 pre season rankings.
 Great things are happening at DKR and our road to the Rose Bowl, but let’s not forget the great things that Rick Barnes and the men’s basketball team are accomplishing.
 Great coaches can make good teams champions, but the talent has to be there too.
 Texas is now landing top talent every year.
 And Barnes has the skills to make us great.
 Can cutting down the nets be that far away?